jacobbacker93/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you are working on a project, it is essential to determine which tasks are most important and which can be completed later.
 By giving priority to the most critical tasks first, you can ensure that your project stays on track and that you aren't spending time on unimportant tasks that could be done later on.
 Use a task management tool, such as Trello or Asana, to help keep track of your priorities and tasks as they change throughout the project.

+# 2024-03-13
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first, and optimize only when necessary, based on profiling and measurement."

+This quote emphasizes that over-concern with efficiency early in development can lead to complex, hard-to-understand code.
+It's better to write clean, functional code initially and optimize later when there's concrete evidence that a part of your program is causing performance bottlenecks.
+This way, you balance between readability, maintainability, and performance.